Morocco denies bribe allegations over 1998 World Cup bid

 "Regarding its efforts ...
 Morocco deserved better treatment instead of tendentious and unfounded rumours," it said.

-The FBI are investigating bribery and corruption at FIFA, including scrutiny of how soccer's governing body awarded World Cup hosting rights to Russia and Qatar.
+The FBI are investigating bribery and corruption at FIFA, including scrutiny of how football's governing body awarded World Cup hosting rights to Russia and Qatar.